Yuni-Lai/CoupledAttackRW/README.md

-# Dual-space Attack against Random-Walk-based Anomaly Detection
+# Coupled-space Attack against Random-Walk-based Anomaly Detection
-This is the source code for "Dual-Space Attacks against Random-Walk-based Anomaly Detection".
+This is the source code for "Coupled-Space Attacks against Random-Walk-based Anomaly Detection".

 ## Structure
 ```bash